2023 Solar Incentives Guide for Mountain Top, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" covers a range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-These incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the state of Pennsylvania and some by your specific utility company, county or municipality.
+You might qualify for different kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Pennsylvania government and others from the federal government.
 Some solar incentives you might qualify for are:

 Best Regional Coverage